yubingjiaocn/kubernetes-multicloud-management/docs/mcm-compliance.md

     + `update`
     + `patch`
 * If the `operator-role` does not exist, MCM will **enforce** it into existence.
+* Each cluster is required to have a **ClusterImagePolicy** called `ibmcloud-default-cluster-image-policy`
+* The `ibmcloud-default-cluster-image-policy` allows image to be pulled from Dockerhub (docker.io)
 * The enforcement applies only to clusters with the following labels and values:
     + **vendor**: ICP